 We focus on areas across Middlesbrough where young people have been identified as being at risk of anti-social behaviour, substance misuse, exploitation and low school attendance (vulnerabilities).
 We offer specific programmes for young people involved in or on the cusp of becoming involved in serious youth violence i.e. knife crime, gang involvement and criminal exploitation.

 With funding from the Colonel N L Cohen Trust, we have two youth workers (Family Practitioners) co-located with Middlesbrough Council’s Early Help Team to create an innovative Trauma Informed Partnership, our specific remit is to engage with those young people and their families who have previously rejected support; being reluctant to engage with statutory services.
 It has been recognised that Safer Communities a voluntary sector organisation, can play a significant role in engaging those young people and families who are ‘hard to reach’ as we are able to removes fears; barriers and at times the stigma of being involved with statutory services.
 By offering a model of both youth work practice and trauma informed practice we engage children, young people and families in a relational trauma informed manner which understands that how children, young people and families react to current circumstances and is based on either historic or current traumatic experiences that often leads to fright/flight/freeze/flop responses.

 Our workers understand the principles of brain development and how people react to stress and trauma so that workers remain empathic, consistent and boundaried to support families to self-regulation and move forward.
 It is now standard practice that our youth working staff receive training in this model of working to complement their youth work practice.

-Our programme run by a team of volunteers, supported by Safer Communities staff, provides 120 young people aged 13 – 17 opportunities to take part in key community activities and force wide competitions.
+Safer Communities staff supported a team of volunteers to provide 120 young people aged 13 – 17 opportunities to take part in key community activities and force wide competitions.

 Phone: 01642 664440